-An evaluation for adult ADHD requires at least two appointments due to it being a detailed process.
-The diagnostic criteria for ADHD are very specific and extend beyond the existence of symptoms.
+An adult ADHD assessment requires at least two appointments due to it being a detailed process.
+The diagnostic criteria for ADHD are very specific, and even if you are sure you have many of the symptoms, it must be professionally diagnosed.
 Our psychologists follow recommended standards of practice when evaluating a patient for ADHD.
-If we cannot determine that the patient meets all diagnostic criteria, the diagnosis cannot be made.

 There is no test that confirms a diagnosis of ADHD.
-One reason for that is that current symptoms are not enough to diagnose ADHD.
-Even tests that directly measure attention may show that a patient has difficulty focusing, but they do not diagnose ADHD.
-Individuals may have problems with focus for various reasons, and attention tests do not indicate the cause of the symptoms, only that the symptoms exist.
+One reason is that symptoms are not enough to diagnose ADHD.
+Even tests that directly measure attention may show that a patient has difficulty focusing, inattention, and distractibility, but this alone does not result in an ADHD diagnosis.
+Individuals may have problems with attention for various reasons, and we are required to rule out other possible causes of your difficulty concentrating and other symptoms.

-2. Administering symptom rating scales to the patient and at least one other person who knows the patient well (e.g. a parent, best friend, spouse, coworker).
+2. Administering symptom rating scales to the patient and, usually, at least one other person who knows the patient well (e.g. a parent, best friend, spouse, coworker).

--Clinical self-report tests to examine for other mental health problems that may be causing or contributing to the symptoms, such as anxiety or a depressive disorder.
+Psychological tests to examine for other mental health problems that may be causing or contributing to the symptoms.